katakampranav/Hospital-Appointment-Scheduler-using-Alexa/README.md

 ## Author

-The Hospital Appointment Scheduler using Alexa skill was developed by "Pranav Shankar".
+The Hospital Appointment Scheduler using Alexa skill was developed by :
+-	@katakampranav
+-	Repository :

 ## Feedback